 ...and how NOT to use the hard shoulder

 - Do not stay in the car to wait

-- Do not stand between your car and the breakdown or police vehicle, as one of them could be hit.
+- Do not stand between your car and another vehicle, as one of them could be hit.

 Re-join the carriageway carefully.
 Be patient and wait for a safe gap in the traffic.
-Always use the hard shoulder to build up speed so you’re entering the carriageway with some momentum rather than slowly.
-Ideally, you’ll rejoin the carriageway when the traffic volume is low.
+Always use the hard shoulder to build up speed so you’re entering the carriageway at the same speed as the vehicles in lane 1.